Referrals are only through the Ministry of Children and Family Development.

-The Family Development Program offers individualized outreach support to families and youth who require intervention and support.
+The Family Development Program offers individualized outreach support to families with children and youth who have been identified by MCFD and require intervention and support.

 This service works to restore positive functioning in families who would benefit from a variety of coordinated services that are individualized to meet each family’s specific needs.

 The definition of family is determined by each specific case and may be a nuclear family, foster family, adoptive family, single parent, or relatives raising children.
-We also work with children that have been removed; the team works on providing access to the families and supporting families for reunification.
+We also work with children in the care of the Ministry; the team works on providing access to the families and supporting families for reunification.

 How is the program accessed?
 MCFD social workers assess the safety and risk to your child(ren); send a referral based on that assessment with identified goals that they would like us to work on with you.
 Once your referral has been accepted a Family Development worker will be assigned to you and your family.
 MCFD helps to ensure that a plan is in place to ensure that families know who to access 24/7.

 Services offered through the Family Development Program can include:

 • Assistance and support to help participants access local resources, support and services.
 These can include: housing, addiction services, food security and counselling

 • Assist participants to gain knowledge of local community services, and to increase their capacity for self-reliance.

 Our youth work aspect provides a unique experience to engage youth and assist them with issues such as: social skills, addictions, accessing community resources, school issues, problem-solving and conflict resolution.